kaushald/logs-tutorial/README.md

 1. **Start the NestJS Application**

-   Run the following command to start the NestJS backend in development mode:
+   Run the following command to start the NestJS backend in production mode:

-   `npm run start:dev`
+   On mac/linux:

+   `./bnd.sh`

+   On windows:

+   `bnd.bat`

    The application will start on `http://localhost:3000`.